trizen/raku-rosettacode/programming_tasks/S/Split_a_character_string_based_on_change_of_character.md

 ```

-The second test-case is to show that Perl 6 works with strings on the Unicode grapheme level, handles whitespace, combiners, and zero width characters up to Unicode Version 9.0, and multi-byte Emoji characters up to Version 4.0 correctly.
-(Perl 6 provisionally handles Unicode Versions 10.0 and Emoji Version 5.0 but they aren't released yet so aren't officially supported.)
+The second test-case is to show that Raku works with strings on the Unicode grapheme level, handles whitespace, combiners, and zero width characters up to Unicode Version 13.0 correctly.
+(Raku generally tracks updates to the Unicode spec and typically lags no more than a month behind.)
 For those of you with browsers unable to display the second string, it consists of: